 As CEO, Ann is responsible for strategic planning, fund development, board development, fiscal management, and program and organizational development for the $45 million private, nonprofit agency.
 In this role, Ann has led a period of unprecedented strategic growth (over 300% growth in revenue), by defining and strengthening the agency’s core competencies in early childhood education and development, behavioral health services, and family support programs.
 Ann has expanded Starfish’s impact in Inkster, Detroit, and surrounding communities, and the agency currently impacts more than 4,000 children birth to 17 across Wayne County on an annual basis.

 Working with parents, Starfish drives positive outcomes for its children with 82% of its preschoolers leaving for Kindergarten assessed as “school ready.”

-In March 2015, the Aspen Institute named Kalass as a member of the 2015 Class of Ascend Fellows, placing her in a group of 21 national leaders from a range of sectors who bring breakthrough ideas to build economic security, educational success, and health and well-being for low-incomes families in the United States.
+The Aspen Institute named Ann as a member of the 2015 Class of Ascend Fellows, placing her in a group of 21 national leaders from a range of sectors who bring breakthrough ideas to build economic security, educational success, and health and well-being for low-incomes families in the United States.

-Kalass has more than 20 years of management and leadership experience in the profit and non-profit sectors, including 13 years at Ford Motor Company prior to joining Starfish.
+Ann has more than 30 years of management and leadership experience in the profit and nonprofit sectors, including 13 years at Ford Motor Company prior to joining Starfish.

-Kalass earned her Bachelor of Arts degree from the University of Pennsylvania and her MBA from the Tuck School at Dartmouth College.
-In 2009, Ann received a certificate from Harvard Business School’s Strategic Perspectives on Nonprofit Leadership program.
+Ann earned her Bachelor of Arts degree from the University of Pennsylvania and her MBA from the Tuck School at Dartmouth College.
+In 2009, she received a certificate from Harvard Business School’s Strategic Perspectives on Nonprofit Leadership program.

-Ann and her husband Scott reside in Northville with their two daughters.
+Ann and her husband Scott reside in Northville and are the proud parents of two daughters.